syncfusion-content/wpf-docs/wpf/SfTreeGrid/Clipboard-Operations.md

 ## Create new records while pasting

 By default, while paste the clipboard value to treegrid, it changes the values of the already existing records.
-The below code example shows how to add the copied records as new rows in treegrid by overriding the [PasteRows](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridCutCopyPaste~PasteRows.html# "")method in [TreeGridCutCopyPaste ](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridCutCopyPaste.html) class.
+The below code example shows how to add the copied records as new rows in treegrid by overriding the [PasteRows](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridCutCopyPaste~PasteRows.html# "") method in [TreeGridCutCopyPaste ](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridCutCopyPaste.html) class.

 {% tabs %}
 {% highlight c# %}